-You’re getting divorced, maybe you have kids, maybe you don’t.
-Maybe your kids are a 3 year old Springer Spaniel named Duke or a 8 year old Siamese named Mr. Mittens but you still face the same issue of what do you do with your beloved pet?
+So You are getting divorced, maybe you have kids, maybe you don’t.
+Maybe your kids are in fact a 3 year old Springer Spaniel named Duke or an 8 year old Siamese cat named Mr. Mittens.
+These pets might be like your children and you want to know what will happen if you get divorced with Mr. Mittens.
+Who will get him? will there be Pet Visitation?
+What do you do with your pet?
 Well, this can be tricky and a little disturbing for people who view their pets as their children.
 The cold reality of the law says that pets are

 Pets And Divorce

 In Minnesota, we have laws to divide property and pets are considered the same as your car or even your bedroom dresser, of course the difference is real to many people, they love their pets and want to spend time with them.
 One thing to keep in mind is if the pet is “non-marital” property, this means the pet was given to you or if you bought the pet prior to marriage you may have a claim on the pet free and clear.